What exactly is Parent-Child Relationship | Why it’s Important

 This type of Parent-Child Relationship is formed when the parents are not responsive to the needs of their children.
 The children are independent and take care of themselves as children.

-Unorganized relationship
+Unorganised relationship

 These children engage in meaningless activities and behave unusually.